Washington State Ferries: Operations

-The agency allows weddings and other celebrations to take place on board ferries with advance reservations.
+The agency allows weddings and other celebrations to take place on board ferries with reservations and arrangements made in advance; no extra costs are charged for services.
 The scattering of cremated remains at sea is performed board state ferries with permission from WSF, who charge a fee of $150 and require the use of a biodegradable container or vessel.
 The ceremonies, scheduled outside of peak travel periods, take place during a temporary stop and are followed by an announcement and the sounding of the ferry's whistle.
 In 2024, a total of 190 memorials were performed aboard WSF vessels.
+The ferries are also mandated to stop for large marine mammals, including orcas and humpback whales, to avoid collisions or harming the animals.
+Whale sightings are reported to a multi-agency alert system and supplemented by electronic listening arrays placed in the Salish Sea; in 2025, there were 687 whale sightings aboard the WSF system.